 (e) subject to any conditions and procedures prescribed by regulation, respecting the enforcement of laws made under paragraphs (a) and (a.1) in respect of outstanding taxes, charges or fees, including

-(i) the creation of liens on reserve lands and interests in reserve lands,
+(i) the creation of liens or, in Quebec, prior claims or legal hypothecs on reserve lands and on interests or rights in reserve lands,